amit-web/Netflix-gpt/README.md

 --bug fix of roting ,using authentication, without authentication restricting user to go to browse page;
 --Unsubscribed to the onAuthStateChange callback;
 --Add hardcoded value in constants:--->
+--Register on TMDB and get API key
+-- fetch movie list of now playing to show in browse page:---> --custom hooks for fetch movie trailer and movie list --update store with movie data;
+--planning maincontaier and secondary container;
+--fetch data for trailer video
+--update store with trailer video data
+--embedded the youtube video and make it autoplay and mute
+---tailwind classes to make main container look awesome